lilpatter/CS2-STATS-FETCHER/README.md

 - Review existing feature requests before submitting.

 ### Code Contributions
-- Fork the repository and submit a Pull Request with clear commit messages and documentation.
-- **Note**: Currently, contributions are limited to the frontend code, as the backend source code is not yet public.
-The backend code is planned for release in the near future after further cleanup and adjustments.
+- **Note**: No source code is currently available for contribution.
+The backend executable file is planned for release in the near future after further cleanup and adjustments.
+Once released, contributions may be considered for future updates.
 - Contributors will be credited in release notes and the [Acknowledgments](#acknowledgments) section.

 ## Acknowledgments